jwgrenning/fff/README.md

         RESET_FAKE(DISPLAY_get_line_insert_index);
     }

+If you want to reset all your fakes, you can do this:

+    void setup()
+    {
+        FFF_RESET
+    }

-You might want to define a macro to do this:
+You might want to define a macro to do this to be more selective:

 ```
 /* List of fakes used by this unit tester */